The climate conversation doesn’t have to feel heavy or out of reach. It starts right here, with us — neighbors learning from neighbors.

 DeCarbon Dialogues is a six-part monthly conversation series running October through March on the second Tuesday of the month at DKPL.
 Each dialogue spotlights a local solution — from sustainable food and clean energy to community adaptation and resilience — all building momentum toward DeKalb County Earth Fest 2026.

-RSVP for the first dialogue on October 14!
+RSVP for the next dialogue on 11/11!

 FAQs